 Purpose If the faculty member desires, s/he may indicate when submitting the Annual Report to the Dean that s/he wishes to be considered for a Recognition Award.
 The purpose of the Recognition Program is to recognize annual outstanding contributions achieved by faculty members in the areas of teaching, research and scholarship, and service, in alignment with the long term goals and direction established by the Dean of each College (including the University Libraries) prior to the beginning of each academic year.
 The Dean’s goals will be aligned to the University’s Strategic Priorities; in particular, to the major initiatives of the individual schools/colleges.
 The Recognition Program shall be as follows:

 Awards Each College will be given an annual Faculty Recognition Award budget equal to the amount of the Faculty Recognition Awards paid to faculty of that college for the 2016-2017 academic year.
 Award shall be made in amounts equal to $1,000 and $2,000 and be added to the base salary of the recipient.
 Within the allocated budget, the Dean and the respective AAUP-FA representatives will decide the number of awards and the respective amounts prioritizing research, teaching and service in that order.
-Faculty Recognition Awards will be added to the faculty member’s base pay.

 Procedure The following procedure shall be followed with respect to determination of the awards: